juliennix/TFE/README.md

 With the graph created from the function RDDFastGraph()

 * Functions that run only on local drive

 1. kruskalEdgesAndVertices
 2. PrimsAlgo
 3. boruvkaAlgo

 * Functions that run partially on RDD and on local drive (see the specification)

 1. kruskalEdges
 2. kruskalEdgeRDD
 3. PrimsDistFuncEdge
 4. PrimsEdge

 * Functions that run only on RDD

 (be warned that using those functions on your own laptop may be very computationally expensive)

 1. PrimsRDD
 2. boruvkaDistAlgo

-With the graph created from the function GHSGraph() (This function use a lot a RAM but is less heavy than the others on RDD, use this function
+With the graph created from the function GHSGraph()

+(This function use a lot a RAM but is less heavy than the others on RDD, use this function)

 3. GHSMwst

 ### Markov Tree Generation
 Representation of the tree :
 The markov tree in composed of nodes and edges
 The nodes are defined this way :
+MarkoNode.

+* level : the root has the level 0 then the next level of variables have 1 and so on.
+* cpt : the conditional probability table in a form of a Map[JointEvent, Probability]

+cpt.

+* JointEvent : It represents the joint values that can be taken by the variable and than the parent of this variable.
+* Probability : the corresponding probability of the JointEvent

 The edges are defined this way :